Hubei

 Hubei is a province in Central China.
 It has the seventh-largest economy among Chinese provinces, the second-largest within Central China, and the third-largest among inland provinces.
 Its provincial capital at Wuhan serves as a major political, cultural, and economic hub for the region.

 Hubei is associated with the historical state of E that existed during the Western Zhou dynasty (c.
-1045 – 771 BCE).
+1045 – 771 BC).
 Its name means 'north of the lake', referring to Dongting Lake.
 It borders Henan to the north, Anhui and Jiangxi to the east, Hunan to the south, and Chongqing and Shaanxi to the west.
 The high-profile Three Gorges Dam is located at Yichang in the west of the province.

 History

 The Hubei region was home to sophisticated Neolithic cultures.
 By the Spring and Autumn period (770–476 BC), the territory of today's Hubei formed part of the powerful State of Chu.
 Chu, nominally a tributary state of the Zhou dynasty, was itself an extension of the Chinese civilization that had emerged some centuries before in the north; but Chu also represented a culturally unique blend of northern and southern culture, and it developed into a powerful state that controlled much of the middle and lower Yangtze River, with its power extending northwards into the North China Plain.